-Indonesia is well known as a handicraft-exporting country, whose commodities produced rely on hand skills and hand-making processes.
-Art and craft products in each region are certainly different.
-Each region has its own unique local handicrafts, which are more exceptional than those of other regions, because of different existing natural resources available in each region.
+Indonesia is known as a country that exports handicrafts which rely more on hand skills and handmade processes.
+Art and craft products in each region are certainly different from other regions.
+Each region has its own unique local handicraft which is more exceptional than other regions, because of different existing natural resources available in each region.

-Blitar Regency has a wealth of potential in natural and human resources.
-It has an area of 1,588.79 km2 with the land use for rice fields, yards, plantations, forests, fishponds and others (Kab.
+Blitar District has a wealth of potential natural and human resources.
+It has an area of $1,588.79 \text{ km}^2$ with land use for rice fields, yards, plantations, forests, fish ponds and others (Kab.
 Blitar, 2012).
-Sadly, these potentials cannot be exploited by the local population since they mostly work as migrant workers, sugarcane farmers or labors, and housewives.
-Based on our observation through previous social community program, we see that there are four villages in Blitar Regency that have potential in natural and human resources, namely, Selorejo, Kademangan, Genuk, and Tunggorono.
-With geographical locations that are distant from the urban areas, it makes it difficult for the communities there to access many things, such as schools, jobs, and other commodities to meet their end needs.
+Sadly, these potentials are not brought out by the locals that mostly work as migrant workers, sugarcane farmers or labors, and the women that work at home.
+Based on our observation through previous social community program, we see that there are four villages in Blitar district that have potential natural and human resources, which are Selorejo, Kademangan, Genuk, and Tunggorono.
+With geographical locations that are distant from urban areas, makes it difficult for the communities there to access many things, such as schools, jobs, and other commodities to make ends meet.

-Researchers see opportunities to improve these communities' welfare by cultivating the potential of nature and empowering human resources in Blitar Regency.
-One of the possible uses of the natural materials there is by creating eco-print products.
-Eco-print products are environmentally friendly, especially because they are made from the natural materials available from the surroundings.
-According to Farlex, (2012) natural dye (natural coloring technique) is one of the many potential ways to develop eco-fashion.
-Natural dye is a coloring technique using basic ingredients of natural dyes.
-The absorbed color will blend with the fibers in the fabrics, so that it can withstand friction and washing.
+Researchers see opportunities to improve these communities' welfare by cultivating the potential of nature and empowering human resources in Blitar District.
+One of the possible uses of natural materials there is for creating eco-print batik products.
+Eco-print products are one form of products that pay attention to the environment especially because they are made from natural surroundings.
+According to Farlex (2012) natural dye (natural coloring) is one of the many potential ways to develop eco-fashion.
+Natural dye technique is a coloring technique that uses the basic ingredients of natural dyes, the absorbed color will blend with the fibers in the fabric so that it can withstand friction and washing.
 Over time, natural dye techniques are increasingly developed with a variety of new findings, one of which is the eco-print technique.
 The eco-print coloring technique pioneered by India Flint is defined as the process of transferring colors and shapes to cloth through direct contact (Flint, 2008).
 Flint applies this technique by attaching plants that have color pigments to the fabric which are then boiled in a large cauldron.
-The plants used are the ones that have a high sensitivity to heat because it is an important factor in extracting color pigments.
+The plants used are plants that have a high sensitivity to heat because it is an important factor in extracting color pigments.

 This research is in line with the concept of sustainable products using eco-print techniques to produce environmentally friendly products.
-Sustainable design is a design emphasizing on customer satisfaction in order to make a product survive in the market in the long term, prioritizing ecological as well as social factors when designing and manufacturing it.
-Sustainable design is environmentally friendly, and it continues to improve in accordance with social, economic, and environmental developments in order to enhance the quality of life (Ortiz, et al, 2009).
+Sustainability design is a design that emphasizes customer satisfaction in order to survive long term in the market, prioritizing ecological as well as social factors when designing and manufacturing products.
+Sustainable design is environmentally friendly and continues to improve in accordance with social, economic and environmental developments in order to enhance the quality of life (Ortiz, et al, 2009).

-The purpose of this research is to implement eco-print technique in making products with the objective of improving the welfare of the community.
-Here, the researchers act as facilitators between students and the community and become evaluators of the process, and the results being worked on.
+The goal of this research is to implement eco-print batik to improve the welfare of the community.
+Here, the researchers act as facilitators between students and the community and become evaluators of the process and the results being worked on.
 This paper will review the training process and the interactions carried out by students and the community.
-With this knowledge transfer, we expect the community be able to be more independent, explore and to be utilize the potentials in their area and ultimately be more prosperous.
+With this knowledge transfer, we expect the community to be able to be independent, to be able to explore and utilize the potentials in their area and be more prosperous.
 This research can also be a reference and contribution to related sectors, especially the regional government, towards sustainability for the improvement of the community's economy.